ReentryGame/ChecklistDictionary/README.md

 - [MDC-1] GDC Align
 - [MDC-2] EDS Auto

-Any contributions are on a volunteer basis, and is freely given to the Reentry - An Orbital Simulator and Wilhelmsen Studios.
-If your contributions make it into the project, feel free to reach out on petriw@gmail.com and I will be happy to add you to the credits list.
+If your contributions make it into the project, feel free to reach out and let me know and I will be happy to add you to the credits list.